Installing and Configuring Compliance Scanner for PCF

 Navigate to the Ops Manager Installation Dashboard and click Import a Product to upload the product file.

-Underneath Import a Product, click + next to the version number of Compliance Scanner for PCF.
+Underneath Import a Product, click + next to the version number of Compliance Scanner.
 This adds the tile to your staging area.

 This section is where you configure expected values for tests and select which set of benchmarks to run.
 To configure your scans: